 - 4.3.3.
-The figures in the table above are based on the approval of the proposed revenue budget and capital programme presented to the Commissioner elsewhere on this agenda and are based on the interest rate assumptions as outlined in paragraph 4.4.3 below. - 4.3.4.
-The estimate for interest payments in 2015/16 is Nil.
-This is based on the assumption that the Commissioner will not actually undertake any new borrowing to fund capital expenditure for the period of this forecast.
-This is not to say that there is no underlying need to borrow.
-The Commissioner's underlying need to borrow, as measured by the Capital Financing Requirement (CFR), is estimated to be £17.2m at the start of the 2015/16 financial year.
-This includes £5.1m which is the capital value of the PFI contract as required by changes to proper accounting practices introduced in The Code of Practice on Local Authority Accounting 2009.
-The capital strategy paper elsewhere on this agenda illustrates that the Commissioner will need to borrow a further £2m to deliver the agreed capital programme up to 2018/19.
+The figures in the table above are based on the approval of the proposed revenue budget and capital programme presented to the Commissioner elsewhere on this agenda and are based on the interest rate assumptions as outlined in paragraph 4.4.4 below. - 4.3.4.
+The Commissioner's underlying need to borrow, as measured by the Capital Financing Requirement (CFR), is estimated to be £18.0m at the start of the 2018/19 financial year.
+This includes £4.9m which is the capital value of the PFI contract as required by changes to proper accounting practices introduced in The Code of Practice on Local Authority Accounting 2009.
+The capital strategy paper elsewhere on this agenda indicates that the Commissioner will need to borrow to deliver the agreed capital programme, specifically to provide a fit for purpose territorial policing HQ in the west of the county.
+This investment is still indicative and would be subject to a full business case decision process.
+The estimate for interest payments in 2018/19 is Nil however, in 2021/22 when we estimate we will borrow £9m the interest payments are estimated to be £254k.
 However, under current market conditions, where short term interest receipts are forecast to remain low in the immediate future, and there are continuing general uncertainties over the credit worthiness of financial institutions, it is assumed that the most prudent borrowing strategy for the present is to meet the capital funding requirement from within internal resources, by reducing cash balances available for investment.
-At some time in the future it will be necessary to undertake external borrowing.
 Advice will be sought from Arlingclose as to the most opportune time and interest rate to undertake such borrowing. - 4.3.5.
-The estimate for interest receipts in 2015/16 is £125k (latest forecast for 2014/15 is £152k), which is very low in comparison with previous years.
-The low level of receipts reflects the historically low level of investment returns currently available where the Bank of England base rate stands at 0.5% and is expected to remain at this level for at least 3 years. - 4.3.6.
-The forecast interest receipts beyond 2015/16 reflects Arlingclose's view that interest rates will start to rise in August 2015 with a gradual pace of increases thereafter, with the average for 2015/16 being around 0.75%. (see table at 4.4.3 below). - 4.4.
-Interest Rate Prospects - 4.4.1.
-In normal economic times the Bank of England's Monetary Policy Committee's (MPC) primary focus in determining interest rate policy is to maintain inflation, as measured by the Consumer Price Index (CPI), around the Government's target of 2.0%.
-During 2014/15 the MPC through its 'forward guidance' expressed a commitment to keeping policy rates low for an extended period using unemployment rates below 7% as a threshold (amongst a range of other indicators) at which it would consider whether or not to increase interest rates.
+The estimate for interest receipts in 2018/19 is £75k (latest forecast for 2017/18 is £75k).
+The low level of receipts reflects the historically low level of investment returns currently available where the Bank of England base rate stands at 0.50% and is expected to remain at this level for the next three years.

+4.4.
+Interest Rate Prospects